Safeguarding

 The Strategy is aligned with the competencies and levels of training as detailed in Safeguarding Children and Young People: Roles and Competences for Health Care Staff, Intercollegiate Document 4th Edition (January 2019).

 The Safeguarding Children’s Team have developed a training matrix which summarises the number of staff that will receive training to ensure that the Trust is compliant at all levels.
-This is monitored via BEST (BHR Educations Systems Training) a Workforce Information Reporting Engine Database), a web-based tool to track staff training.
+This is monitored via BEST (BHRUT Education System Training), a web based tool to track staff training.

 Staff have access to all multiagency training provided by our partner agencies and training dates are communicated to relevant staff.